 America’s Oldest Restaurants

-What can you expect from one of America’s longest-running restaurants?
-A timeless design and a menu concept that’s build to last, a roster of famous clientele (often including former presidents), and sometimes even a disaster or two (a number of places in this collection were rebuilt after devastating fires and floods).
+What can you expect from one of America's longest-running restaurants?
+A timeless design and a menu concept that's build to last, a roster of famous clientele (often including former presidents), and sometimes even a history that includes a disaster or two, such as a devastating fire or flood.

-But more than these quantitative characteristics, the oldest restaurants in the country have lasted this long because of unique qualities that are much tougher to define.
+But more than these quantitative characteristics, the oldest restaurants in the country have lasted this long due to unique qualities that are much harder to define.

-For instance, Breitbach’s Country Dining opened in Balltown, Iowa, in 1852 and is one of the oldest family-run restaurants in the nation.
-Breitbach’s suffered a fire in 2007 that destroyed the building, and immediately the community rallied to help rebuild the structure.
-Exactly 10 months later the restaurant burned down again, but again the community rebuilt Breitbach’s.
-Clearly the livelihood of this restaurant is extremely important to the people of Balltown.
+For instance, Breitbach's Country Dining opened in Balltown, Iowa, in 1852 and is one of the oldest family-run restaurants in the nation.
+Breitbach's suffered a fire in 2007 that destroyed the building, and immediately, the community rallied to help rebuild the structure.
+Exactly 10 months later the restaurant burned down again, and again the community rebuilt Breitbach's.
+Clearly, the livelihood of this restaurant is extremely important to the people of Balltown.

 While not a definitive list, the following restaurants are some of nation’s oldest.
 From White Horse Tavern in Newport, R.I., to The Buckhorn Exchange in Denver, consider this a checklist for dining in some of America’s most time-honored spots.